LukeShortCloud/rootpages/src/openstack/openstack.rst

    (rally-venv)$ rally deployment destroy <DEPLOYMENT_NAME>

-Alternatively, keep the configuraiton and only clean-up the OpenStack resources and existing test data.
+Alternatively, keep the configuration and only clean-up the OpenStack resources and existing test data.

 .. code-block:: sh